mathalro/micromaster-cloudcomputing/engineering-management/week1.md

 **Responsabilities** - Switching packets into datagrams and addressing devices

+**Addressing** - Manually or Dinamic using Dinamic Host Configuration Protocol (DHCP).

+**Human Readable** - Numeric address are not readable by humans, so Domain Name System (DNS) are used to give a name for the IP Address.

+**Name Resolution** - The DNS is resolved by a sequence of queries, starting at top level domain label (root server) and recursively querying after each server anwser.
+There are 13 root servers.
+This recursive query follows the Fully Qualified Domain Name (FQDN).

+**FQDN** - It is a Domain Name that specifies its exact location in tree hierarchy of DNS.

 # TCP - Transmission Control Protocol

 **Responsabilities** - creation, reliability of delivery and assembling of packets of data.